andyf0044/demo/README.md

 ##Heading 2 Some more text

-An update to the file, on a new branch
+An update to the file, to make a conflict.